UAE, regional students confident about competing in global jobs market, study finds

 “Understanding what matters to young people today has never been so important, with major developments impacting the type of skills or talent required for future jobs.
 The UAE is a desirable destination for youth, and universities need to expand the range of STEM and entrepreneurship-focused courses as demand for highly skilled talent rises.”

-Marketa Simkova, Partner and Head of People and Change Middle East at KPMG, added: “Attracting the best and brightest talent, and retaining it, remains a significant challenge for organisations and CHROs in a time of occupational shortages.
+Marketa Simkova, Partner and Head of People and Change Middle East at KPMG, added: “Attracting the best and brightest talent, and retaining it, remains a significant challenge for organizations and CHROs in a time of occupational shortages.
 This study provides valuable insights to employers about the new generation entering the workforce; their aspirations, ideals and motivations.
-Employers can better understand how to leverage non-compensation linked value enablers, such as organisational culture and leadership, to attract the workforce of the future.
+Employers can better understand how to leverage non-compensation linked value enablers, such as organizational culture and leadership, to attract the workforce of the future.
 Despite the COVID-19 pandemic, youth nurture optimism about the future.
 At KPMG, we recommend that employers focus on building compelling value propositions for the new generation of work that is in line with their aspirations and motivations.”

 She added: “The research suggests that students demand more career guidance, and employers can certainly play a role here.
-By participating in university mentorship programmes and shaping entry-level graduate programmes that provide adequate career direction and baseline skills to youth, employers can not only tap into available talent pools early on but also encourage careers in STEM, analytics and research that are key to nation building, thereby serving their social responsibility to the UAE.”
+By participating in university mentorship programs and shaping entry-level graduate programs that provide adequate career direction and baseline skills to youth, employers can not only tap into available talent pools early on but also encourage careers in STEM, analytics and research that are key to nation building, thereby serving their social responsibility to the UAE.”

-For her part, Radhika Punshi, Managing Director from The Talent Enterprise, said: “The current COVID-19 pandemic is necessitating most industries and organisations to significantly reinvent themselves, and the education sector is no exception.
+For her part, Radhika Punshi, Managing Director from Mercer Talent Enterprise, said: “The current COVID-19 pandemic is necessitating most industries and organizations to significantly reinvent themselves, and the education sector is no exception.
 Educational institutions across the world, including the UAE, will need to find new ways of attracting, engaging and retaining students.
 Universities will need provide a compelling experience to students with the fast adoption of digital, immersive and blended learning platforms, along with ensuring that students do not miss out on the quality of interactions and social connections that they would in a typical classroom environment.
 This is possibly the most exciting yet most challenging time for educators to reform and reinvent.”

 She added: “From a students’ perspective, our research shows that while students demonstrate a sense of achievement, grit, ambition, optimism and a growth mindset, they may need additional support in navigating the change and complexity we face today.
 Their ability to deal with ambiguity and to recover from setbacks, often known as resilience, as well as their sense of confidence, need to be nurtured and embedded into the education experience.”